A village website

 There are three pubs in Youlgrave.
 YHA Youlgrave often opens during the day on winter Sundays, offering soup, cake, tea and coffee.

-As an extension, follow the river for about a mile-and-a-half up the valley from Youlgreave to Middleton-by-Youlgreave; a splendid walk with a waterscape that alternates between running stream and still ponds - and plenty of shade on a hot day.
+As an extension, follow the river for about a mile-and-a-half up the valley from Youlgrave to Middleton-by-Youlgrave; a splendid walk with a waterscape that alternates between running stream and still ponds - and plenty of shade on a hot day.

 Grattondale (beyond Elton on the road to Middleton-by-Youlgreave - very limited parking) and Longdale, returning by Middleton-Elton road (which is very quiet).
 The cafe in Elton is now closed - a real shame.